Bacon-A/stat386-projects/_posts/2022-12-06-dataStory.md

 ---

 ## In the Beginning
 I love rock climbing.
 I've only been involved in the sport for a little over a year, but it has become a huge part of my life.
 One of the great things about living in Utah is the abundance of outdoor routes in the mountains that are so close by.
-I discovered quickly that an excellent resource for information on outdoor routes throughout the entire United States is the [Mountain Project.](https://www.mountainproject.com/) This massive repository contains 278,123 routes and counting, with Utah claiming 16,899 of them.
+I discovered quickly that an excellent resource for information on outdoor routes across the globe is the [Mountain Project.](https://www.mountainproject.com/) This massive repository contains 278,123 routes and counting, with Utah claiming 16,899 of them.

 summarizes your entire project (from data collection to now 1-2 paragraphs)